23watejona/robotics-command-parser/README.md

 ## Generating a grammar for your team's specific commands

-To generate a grammar, the function accepts 1 parameter, a Command and Method List
+To generate a grammar, the function accepts 2 parameters, a Command list and a Method list

-### The Command and Method List
+### The Command List

-There are two top-level keys, both of which contain objects, `commands` and `methods`
-Each command is defined as an entry in the `commands` object
+The list starts with a top level `commands` key, which has an object value Each command is defined as an entry in the `commands` object
 The key for the command entry is the full name of the command
 The command entry is an object with entries as follows